pbs-assess/gfvelocities/README.md

-## gfvelocities: Spatiotemporal modelling of groundfish biomass densities in response to climate
+## gfvelocities: spatiotemporal modelling of groundfish biomass density change in response to climate

 This package contains the code used in the analysis described in the manuscript posted as preprint at https://ecoevorxiv.org/b87ng/.